rezasec/TryHackMe/pre-security/linux-fundamentals/README.md

 ##  Part 2: Interacting with Files

+- `flags` - modifiers you can attach to commands to change how they behave ( - or --).
+- ` ls -a` - list all files, including hidden ones
+- ` ls --help` - show all possible flags/switches and what they do

 ###  Creating and Managing Files
 - `touch filename` – Create an empty file.
 - `mkdir foldername` – Make a new folder.